 However, I do recommend you to perform a scanning when…

 - You just installed a new program

 - Plugged USB drive

 - Reconfigured security configuration

 Each antivirus has a different architecture, thus varying the overall scanning speed — not to mention that the hardware also plays an important role in terms of performance.
-Hence, make sure your antivirus updated, and your PC upgraded!
+Hence, make sure your antivirus is updated, and your PC is upgraded!